 Saint Louis University is a Jesuit, Catholic university ranked among the top research institutions in the nation.
 The university fosters the intellectual and character development of more than 12,000 students on campuses in St. Louis and Madrid, Spain.
 Founded in 1818, it is the oldest university west of the Mississippi and the second oldest Jesuit university in the United States.
 Through teaching, research, health care and community service, Saint Louis University is the place where knowledge touches lives.

-The Edward Jones Dome located in the heart of downtown St. Louis, opened on November 12, 1995.
+The Dome at America’s Center opened on November 12, 1995 in the heart of downtown St. Louis.
 The Dome is a part of the America’s Center® complex, which allows it to be utilized in a stand alone configuration or directly connected with convention center exhibit halls.
-The Dome has hosted professional football, the Big 12 Conference Football Championship, NCAA Men’s Basketball Regionals, the Gateway Football Classic, U2, the Rolling Stones, and the pastoral visit of Pope John Paul II.
+In its short history, The Dome has hosted the Big 12 Conference Football Championship, NCAA Men’s Basketball Regionals, the Gateway Football Classic, U2, the Rolling Stones, and the pastoral visit of Pope John Paul II.
 The Dome also hosts several annual state high school football games and motorsports events.
 In 2005, the facility hosted the NCAA Men’s Final Four basketball championship that attracted 54,000 fans to St. Louis and created an economic impact of $71.9 million.

 Fixed solid opaque roof permits darkened capability with no air-lock problems.
 Beneath the roof, the Dome features a sealed concrete 104,800 square foot floor with bleachers extended and utility grids on 30 foot centers.
 The concrete floor, along with a variety of artificial playing surfaces, allows for a variety of events including football and basketball games, entertainment events and conventions.

-The Edward Jones Dome provides multiple stadium configurations that can seat up to 67,000 people.
+The Dome at America’s Center provides multiple stadium configurations that can seat up to 67,000 people.
 Seating levels include: a private luxury suite level, a private club seat and luxury suite level, a concourse level (lower bowl) and terrace level (upper bowl).
 Chairs may also be placed on the floor for entertainment and basketball events.
 The floor of the Dome seats up to 13,000 theater-style and up to 10,500 for banquets.
 An additional 13 meeting rooms can accommodate from 50 to 1,000 people.

 Incentive design features allow the Dome floor to be transformed easily from convention exhibition space to football field to concert venue.
 The first 14 rows of permanent seats are retractable as they fold back to provide a smooth wall appearance when the exhibit hall floor is being used for exhibits or meetings.
 A full section of seats is removable allowing exhibits to flow freely from America’s Center’s five exhibition halls directly into Hall 6, the Dome floor.
 Connecting all six halls creates 502,000 square feet of contiguous prime exhibit space.